calnet-oss/grails-external-groovy-plugin/README.md

 will exit in a reasonable amount of time.

 Threads aren't the only possible culprit.
-You may find that a JDK or Grails class is holding a static reference.
-Possibly a cache in the class's static memory that's caching an object or class from your script because your script used that class, directy or indirectly, which in turn did you the disservice of invisibly caching something you didn't want cached.
+You may find that a JDK or Grails class is holding a static reference; possibly a cache in the class's static memory that's caching an object or class from your script because your script used that class, directy or indirectly, which in turn did you the disservice of invisibly caching something you didn't want cached.
 In these